elementary-Inc/blog/_posts/2024/2024-12-31-os-8-available-now.md

 [Download elementary OS 8][elementary.io]{: .button.suggested }
 </div>

+OS 8 will receive additional feature and bug fix updates on a monthly schedule that will be reported on here on our blog, so stay tuned for even more updates in the future!

 ## Get A New Computer

 Our hardware retailers [Laptop with Linux], and [Star Labs] are offering elementary OS 8 out of the box starting today!
 Visit retailers' individual sites for more information.